 At the end of each session, we go through our lost and found and show the items to all the campers at camp.
 If something has been found that is theirs, they will have the chance to claim it.
 We also will have a lost and found table for families to look over on departure day.
-If your item has not been found, please send our Assistant Directors, Sadie and Hilary, an email, and we will do what we can to find it for you.
+If your item has not been found, please reach out and we will do what we can to find it for you.
 5. Our plans have changed and someone else will be picking up my camper from camp.
 Is this allowed?
 Who do we need to contact about this?

-Please contact our Assistant Directors, Sadie and Hilary, about this as soon as possible.
+Please reach out about this as soon as possible.
 This is only allowed with explicit written parental permission and a valid I.D. of the person who is picking up the child.